5 Examples of Bad Website Design and How to Do It Better

 Compatibility is less of a concern, as most sites now use responsive designs that conform to the size of the user’s screen.
 However, thorough testing is often needed to ensure that elements load properly on different devices.

 The visual appearance of the website is a subjective detail, as everyone has their own tastes.
-Regardless, you need a design that is appropriate from the industry.
+Regardless, you need a design that is appropriate for the industry.
 For example, while flashy graphics may not work on a site for a funeral home, they may work on a site for a party rental store.

 Keep this in mind as we review the worst website design mistakes.